Neo-Futurists

 The Neo-Futurists are an experimental theater troupe founded by Greg Allen in 1988, based on an aesthetics of honesty, speed and brevity.
-Neo-Futurists in theatre were inspired by the Italian Futurist movement from the early 20th century.
+Neo-Futurist theatre was inspired in part by the Italian Futurist movement from the early 20th century.
 Originating in Chicago, branches of the Neo-Futurists also exist in New York City, San Francisco, and London (the latter under the name Degenerate Fox).